-BACKSTORY: From the Visit Historic Savannah website: Bonaventure Cemetery lies along the Wilmington River, a short distance from Savannah's "historic district," but no less historically significant.
+BACKSTORY: Located along the Wilmington River, a short distance from Savannah's "historic district," but no less historically significant.
 Settled by Colonel Mylryne about 1760, he built a red brick plantation house on the land and named the place Bonaventure, which means "good fortune" in French.
 The plantation was the site of Mulryne's daughter Mary’s wedding to Josiah Tattnall in 1761.
 The property was seized during the Revolutionary War after Mulryne and Tattnell declared themselves Loyalists and left for England.
 Tattnall's son returned after the war and purchased the home from James Habersham.
 The property remained in the hands of the family until 1840 when it was sold to Captain Peter Wilberger, owner of the Pulaski house for use as a cemetery.
 The city of Savannah purchased the cemetery in 1907.

 Many of Savannah's statesmen, citizens and soldiers are buried in Bonaventure Cemetery in the shade of 250-year-old moss-laden oak trees.
 Savannah founders Noble Wimberly Jones and Edward Telfair are buried here along with Civil War Generals; Robert J. Anderson, Henry R. Jackson, Alexander R. Lawton, Hugh W. Mercer, Claudius C. Wilson and Commodore Josiah Tattnall.
 In more recent years, famous Savannah celebrities laid to rest in Bonaventure include singer and lyricist Johnny Mercer and poet Conrad Aiken.